It's very simple and completely risk free to you:

-Internal partition walls and doors if you need more than one space e.g. a cubicle for your toilet or a kitchen area or bedroom.
+Internal partition walls and doors if you need more than one space..

 Extra decking around your garden office as a relaxation area – looks great and helps avoid mud from wet days entering your room in the garden.

-Our QC6 comes in our most popular colour combination of light oak windows, green walls and light oak facias and soffits although other colours are available.
-The QCB standard colours are anthracite windows, corners and fascia with merlin (light grey) walls.
+The standard colours are anthracite windows, corners and fascia with merlin (light grey) walls.

 We can also supply light oak walls now although this option is more expensive as the material comes from Italy.
 Due to the expense, some customers have the light oak walls on the "visible" part of their studio and green for the walls which are at the rear or hidden by side fences and hedges.
 Please note the "oak" steel has a 5 year guarantee.
 I discuss the colour options if you click here...

 Contact us for up to date prices on the above options for your room in the garden.